European Union Aviation Safety Agency: History

 In 2012, the European Court of Auditors (ECA) found that the agency did not have an agency-specific conflict of interest policy and procedures.
 EASA did not obtain or assess the declarations of interest for staff, management board, board of appeal and experts.
 In its report, ECA declared that:

-It was recommended that the organization adopt its own ethical standards because the then-existing condition exposed the agency to a substantial crisis of credibility as well as the incidence of favoritism and conflict of interest.
+It was recommended that the organisation adopt its own ethical standards because the then-existing condition exposed the agency to a substantial crisis of credibility as well as the incidence of favouritism and conflict of interest.
 For member-countries and other stakeholders, fairness is of paramount importance.
 This is because the European Union has been increasingly strengthening EASA's role, giving the agency independence.
 A discussion regarding the permission for the agency to impose financial penalties for safety violations is also underway.

 Responsibilities

 EASA is responsible for new type certificates and other design-related airworthiness approvals for aircraft, engines, propellers and parts.
 EASA works with the EU member states' civil aviation authorities (CAAs) but has taken over many of their functions in the interest of aviation standardisation across the EU and in the non-EU member Turkey.
 EASA is also responsible for assisting the European Commission in negotiating international harmonisation agreements with the "rest of the world" on behalf of the EU member states, and it concludes technical agreements at a working level directly with its counterparts around the world such as the US Federal Aviation Administration (FAA).
 EASA also sets policy for aeronautical repair stations (Part 145 organisations in Europe and the US, also known as Part 571 organisations in Canada) and issues repair station certificates for repair stations located outside the EU, which permit foreign repair stations to perform work that is acceptable to the EU on its aircraft).
 EASA has developed regulations for air operations, flight crew licensing and non-EU aircraft used in the EU, which applied since the required European legislation to expand the agency's remit entered into force.
 The legislation was published on 19 March 2008.

-EASA have had its scope enlarged to (as part of the new delegation in 2018) also cover UAV/drones.
-The first 2 regulations (EU DR 2019-945 & EU IR 947) for drones was effective by 30/12-19 in order for them to also cover to UK (Brexit).
-Since then the U-space regulation package is being ready for implementation by 26/1-23.
+EASA has had its scope enlarged, as part of the new delegation in 2018, to also cover UAVs.
+The first 2 regulations (EU DR 2019-945 & EU IR 947) for drones were effective by 30 December 2019 in order for them to also cover the UK (Brexit).

 Annual safety review

 The agency publishes an annual safety review with statistics on European and worldwide civil aviation safety.
 Some information derives from the International Civil Aviation Organization and the NLR Air Transport Safety Institute.

-In June 2020, EASA banned Pakistan International Airlines from flying to Europe after a fatal crash in May caused by a pilot error.
-An investigation discovered that a third of pilot licenses in Pakistan are fraudulent.
+In June 2020, EASA banned Pakistan International Airlines from flying to Europe after a fatal crash in May caused by pilot error.
+An investigation discovered that one third of pilot licenses in Pakistan are fraudulent.